-Connect 2 Cleanrooms Ltd (C2C) has completed a new 340m2 cleanroom facility for Ilika PLC at its 1600m2 Stereax—millimetre-scale solid-state batteries—manufacturing facility.
+Connect 2 Cleanrooms Ltd (C2C) has completed a new 340m2 ISO cleanroom for Ilika PLC at its 1600m2 Stereax—millimetre-scale solid-state batteries—manufacturing facility.

 The cleanroom is a key element of Ilika’s new facility as it scales up Stereax, to become the first volume manufacturer of micro-batteries for next-generation MedTech and IoT in the UK.